nationalarchives/da-transform-judgments-pipeline/lambda_functions/tre-vb-validate-bagit/README.md

-Docker image build files for the lambda function.s3_objects_
+Docker image build files for the lambda function.

 For build instructions see: [`../README.md`](../README.md)